in , ,

 • Fertilize Pachystachys with a balanced liquid fertilizr monthly.

-Pachystachys Care
+Pachystachys care

 • Where temperatures fall below 50°F (10°C) grow Pachystachys as a houseplant.

-Growing Pachystachys as a Houseplant
+Growing Pachystachys as a houseplant

 • Grow Pachystachys in a warm room with bright light and high humidity.